bigyihsuan/combined-american-train-set/REWRITE-NOTES.md

     - `diesel`
     - `electric`
 - [ ] Rework vehicle sprites to use less cryptic offsets.
-  - Base on 4px = 1/8tl.
-  - Each orientation is a column.
+  - Each orientation is a row.
-  - Each animation frame is a new row.
+  - Each animation frame is a column.
+  - Cars with visible cargoes are placed in separate sprite sheets.
+  - Columns are separated on 4px = 1/8tl → 1/2tl = 16px.
+  - Rows are separated by multiples of 20px.
+  - `(0,0)` is the top left corner.
 - [ ] Reimplement single-unit diesel/electric locomotives with no animations.
 - [ ] Reimplement single-unit diesel/electric locomotives with animations.
 - [ ] Reimplement non-articulated steam engines.